ByLCP March 20, 2023

 Yes, designer dog houses are a thing!

-What makes an architecturally inspired dog house successful is achieving excellence in design without sacrifice to practical function and comfort.
+What makes an architecturally inspired dog house successful is achieving excellence in design without sacrificing to practical function and comfort.

 With a nod to Buckminster Fuller, this Dome-Home Dog Kennel by architectural firm Foster & Partners was designed for Goodwoof’s Barkitecture competition.
 Made from cherry wood and fine timber, the geodesic structure is a definite choice for the aesthete…who just happens to have a dog.